jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 The Amiga PCI PCI Bridge is implemented via a MC68040 or MC68060 to PCI Bridge (Local PCI Bridge, herein).
 The Local PCI Bridge logic translates data requests from the Motorola processor and PCI devices in order that they may communicate in an effective manner.
 It is not possible to implement this specification with Motorola processors that pre-date the MC68040.

-The PCI Local Bridge can operate in either AUTOCONFIG mode or software configuration mode.
-This is discussed further in 1.2.
+Each PCI slot on the PCI Local Bridge can operate in either AUTOCONFIG mode or Prometheus mode, but not both simultaneously.

 ## 1.1 Endianness